lavaeater/turbo-rocket-ultra/README.md

 - [ ] More AI-mode-badges
 - [ ] Slower zombies at start of game
 - [ ] Enemies sprinkled out over the map from the start
+- [ ] New player sprites inspired by Death Road to Canada - I never do this, just hire an artist already

 ### Act two - in the thick of it